-An instructor can also use polling/clickers to have students indicate which topics are unclear to identify which points require further clarification, either in real-time or for the following class meeting.
-You can use either multiple choice questions or “open response” questions, in which students can type a text answer in response to a question like “What was the most important thing you learned today?” or “What topic from today’s class is still confusing to you?”
+An instructor can also use polling to have students indicate which topics are unclear to identify which points require further clarification, either in real-time or for the following class meeting.
+You can use either multiple choice questions or open response questions, in which students can type a text answer in response to a question like “What was the most important thing you learned today?” or “What topic from today’s class is still confusing to you?”

 When Should Polling be Anonymous?

-Anonymity does not prevent you from counting your students’ clicker responses towards the participation component of their course grade.
-Each of the three types of clicker technology supported by ATG can be uniquely coded to individual students, such that you can track a particular student’s answers throughout a semester.
+Anonymity does not prevent you from counting your students’ responses towards the participation component of their course grade.
+Each of the types of polling technology supported by Academic Technology for the FAS can be uniquely coded to individual students, such that you can track a particular student’s answers throughout a semester.
 The “anonymity” simply means students’ names are not visible to their peers when the instructor displays the results of a poll during lecture.